-Ideally, the fry tank should be set up early in the process – you want to give the tank enough time to stabilize before adding any delicate fry.
+Ideally, the fry tank should be set up early in the process – you want to give the aquarium enough time to stabilize before adding any delicate fry.

 For filtration, definitely go with a sponge filter.
 Anything else will likely be too strong and suck up the baby Cories.
 I suggest the Bacto-Surge High Density Sponge Filter.

 You’re going to need a mix of males and females if you want your Cories to breed (duh).
-Ideally, you want about 2 males for every female in the tank.
+Ideally, you want about 2 males for every female in the aquarium.

 Here are the chances of getting at least one male/female pair based on the number of fish you buy: